 Being open to feedback, good and bad, welcoming it even, has many advantages.

 Firstly, you get to see the situation from a different perspective other than your own.
 If you think this doesn’t matter, just think about client or customer feedback, businesses can’t improve things they don’t know about, and nor can you.

-As someone who's fairly critical of myself, and of others (terrible, I know, but we all have weaknesses and thats just a coupe of mine) I generally try to embrace feedback, constructive criticism, call it what you will.
-That’s not to say I’m smiling the whole time I hear it but what it does mean is that I try to shut up and listen when people give it to me and I actually really appreciate it, and try to surround myself with the type of people who will tell it to me straight.
+As someone who’s fairly critical of myself, and of others (terrible, I know, but we all have weaknesses, and that’s just a couple of mine) I generally try to embrace feedback and constructive criticism and call it what you will.
+That’s not to say I’m smiling the whole time I hear it but what it does mean is that I try to shut up and listen when people give it to me and I appreciate it and try to surround myself with the type of people who will tell it to me straight.